team-simplay/SimPlay/docs/source/quickstart.rst

 **Using Resources:**

-The following example shows how to use the ``VisualResource`` class:
+The following example shows how to use the :class:`~simplay.components.VisualResource` class:

 .. code-block:: python

-    from simplay import VisualEnvironment, VisualResource
-    from simplay import BasicVisualUtil, ResourceVisualUtil
+    from simplay import VisualEnvironment, VisualResource, BasicVisualUtil, ResourceVisualUtil

     class MyResource(VisualResource):
         def __init__(self, env):